Pukka's Sleep with Ease Programme

 We’ve rounded up the best sleep tips from Pukka's Head of Herbal Education, Jo Webber and Herbal Education Specialist Holly Huntley, to incorporate into your daily routine to help you on your journey to better sleep.

-Each night, alongside the sleep tips below, we recommend drinking a cup of Pukka Herbs Night Time with nature’s finest sleepy herbs; lavender, oat flower, chamomile and valerian to help swirl your body into a peaceful slumber.
+Each night, alongside the sleep tips below, we recommend drinking a cup of Pukka Herbs Organic Night Time tea with nature’s finest sleepy herbs; lavender, oat flower, chamomile and valerian to help swirl your body into a peaceful slumber.

 Record how you sleep over a week with our free downloadable sleep diary.

 Creating a harmonious sleep environment that’s cool, dark and free from clutter is the first step on the road to better sleep.
 Your body makes melatonin – the sleepy hormone – when it’s dark so blocking out ambient light with a blackout is a good place to start.